-- 1. It is demonstrated that there is an excess in provision in the local area, there is no current or future demand for such provision and there would be no resulting shortfall; or - 2.
+- 1. It is demonstrated, through a robust and up to date assessment, that there is an excess in provision in the local area, there is no current or future demand for such provision and there would be no resulting shortfall; or - 2.
 The space/facility being lost can be suitably replaced by alternative provision of an equivalent or better quality and quantity in an accessible location; or - 3.
 The proposal is ancillary development to the use of the space/facility which would enhance its facilities and not prejudice its ongoing use; or - 4.
 The proposal affects land that is not suitable or incapable of forming an effective part of the space/facility and its loss would not prejudice the ongoing use of the remainder of the site for that purpose.